DafneRibeiro/RockPaperScissors/README.md

 ## Logic
 I started installing express and ejs

-I tried again testing from the beggining , but I had so much errors, and as I was falling behind I focused on finishing the challenge.
+I used Ed's video lessons to create the routes and build the game.
 I kept everything simple, i didnt want to overthink all too much, so on my domain modeling I knew I needed 2 classes.